Fej\'er* monotonicity in optimization algorithms: Fejér* and quasi-Fejér sequences

 \item \emph{quasi-Fejér of Type III} if for all $x \in M$ there exists a sequence $(\varepsilon_k)_{k \in \NN} \in \ell_{+} \cap \ell^1$ such that, for all $k \in \NN$, it holds that

 \end{listi}

 \end{definition}

-Sure enough, Fejér sequences are quasi-Fejér of Type I sequences.
+It is clear that Fejér sequences are quasi-Fejér of Type I sequences.
 Also, one can clearly see that Type II implies Type III.
 Moreover, it was established in \cite[Prop.~3.2]{Combettes:2001a} that if $M$ is bounded, then Type I implies Type II.

 Quasi-Fejér of Type III sequences are the most general ones.
 However, due to this generality, they are hardly used for the analysis of optimization algorithms.
 In fact, the most common type of quasi-Fejér sequences used in the literature are quasi-Fejér of Type II sequences; see, for instance, \cite{Alber:1998,Iusem:1994}.